 Since the mid-1990s Project Ploughshares, with our friends at the Africa Peace Forum (APFO) in Nairobi, Kenya, has engaged in track two diplomacy efforts with local churches and civil society to end Sudan’s civil war, and in research on the security implications of the Comprehensive Peace Agreement (CPA) signed in 2005 between the North and South.
 This provided opportunities to visit Juba, now the capital of South Sudan, in 2006 and 2008.
-The second trip included a week of field research in sparsely populated Warrap State on the role of development and peacebuilding in countering armed violence.
+The second trip included a week of field research in sparsely populated Warrap State on the role of development and peacebuilding in countering armed violence (Siebert & Epps 2009)

 Over the past few years I’ve also met neighbours in Kitchener-Waterloo of South Sudanese origin who fled the violence of the second Sudan civil war (1983-2005).
 Since the signing of the CPA, some have traveled to their homeland to help build a new society.
 They are passionate about what happens in South Sudan, but do not always agree on next steps.

 The peace brought about by the CPA was followed by a census, elections, a referendum on self-determination, and the celebration of the birth of the Republic of South Sudan in July 2011.
 During this period the threat of renewed war between North and South always hung in the air.
-Many military incursions from Sudan were resisted by a South Sudan in pursuit of independence and self- determination.
+South Sudan resisted responding to many military provocations by Sudan as it pursued independence and self-determination.

 It was a shock, then, on December 16 to see photos of President Salva Kiir in military fatigues and cap, responding to what he called a coup by former members of his government.
 The wheels had fallen off the bus.
 The lug nuts on the wheels were decidedly loosened last July when Kiir dismissed his cabinet, including then Vice-President Riek Machar, and formed a new one.
 But the total shattering of the peace, which has led to more than 10,000 deaths and upwards of one million displaced people, was unexpected.